"The children sat totally drawn into the juggling. The clinic for teaching juggling was wonderful." ~ St. Mary's Catholic School

 • The Links page has suppliers of equipment for your future use

-• To make your own equipment, see the links below the "Circus Skills"
+• To make your own equipment, see the links below the "Circus Skills" link

 3. Benefits (to help you sell it to the boss):